chrisHuxi/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I spend a lot of time to turn combination of thresholder, including different methods and different parameter. first I use combination of HLS' s channel, magnitude gradient, direction gradient , and I get a not bad result in all image but `test3.jpg`, because the shadow in the lane really influence fit result a lot.
+To solve this problem I add HLS' l channel to reduce shadow, then I get a better result.
+But when I apply this methods to video I find it dosen't work, especially in alternating black and white pavement.
+So I have to change method again.
+And finally I simply use combination of magnitude gradient thresholds and HLS' s channel, it get a rough result in test image but better result in video.

+Maybe I should try another combination, any idea about this?